Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Experimental results

-As shown in Table~\ref{tab:misssing-value-init-2}, the CATSI method with delta initialization has the best imputation performance across all other methods (average rank: 3.1) using the DACMI data set.
-The sepsis data set shows the best imputation rank (average rank: 4.2) using the BRITS algorithm initialized by the piece-wise time interpolation.
-The hypotension data set is the best imputed by the CATSI algorithm, initialized by the piece-wise time interpolation (average rank: 3.2).
-The same algorithm and initialization combination ranks the best for the heartbeat data set (average rank: 3.0).
+Table~\ref{tab:misssing-value-init-2} in Appendix~A provides comprehensive detail of the performance metrics for all initialization methods for individual imputation models and data sets.
+This table shows that the CATSI method with delta initialization has the best imputation performance across all other methods (average rank: 3.7) using the DACMI data set.
+The sepsis data set shows the best imputation rank (average rank: 5.3) using the BRITS algorithm initialized by the piece-wise time interpolation.
+The hypotension data set is the best imputed by the CATSI algorithm, initialized by the piece-wise time interpolation (average rank: 4.1).
+The same algorithm and initialization combination ranks the best for the heartbeat data set (average rank: 3.9).
 However, the LSTM part of the CATSI algorithm (CATSI-LSTM) with piece-wise time interpolation yields the best imputation accuracy for the IEEEPPG data set (average rank: 1.2).
 In other words, the missing values of the IEEEPPG data set are better predicted across time than across the variables.
 This observation is supported by the finding that the IEEEPPG also has the lowest correlations between variables.
 Overall, the CATSI method with piece-wise interpolation ranks the best (rank: 1), considering its imputation performance across all data sets.
+At the same time, non-deep-learning MICE method ranks the worst for any initialization settings.
 These rankings suggest that advanced imputation methods take lesser benefits from any superior approach for initializing missing values.
-Table~\ref{tab:misssing-value-init-3} shows individual imputation methods and the corresponding best initialization approach for each data set.